h0n3yb/h0n3yb.github.io/_posts/2025-01-08-build-your-first-multi-tool-voice-agent-in-one-day.md

    - Questions: "what", "how", "tell me about"
    - Contact management: "save", "store", "remember"

-3. Connect these phrases to the right tools by associating the tool name with the phrase in your ElevenLabs agent.
+3. Connect these phrases to the right tools by associating the tool name with the phrase in your ElevenLabs agent's system prompt.

-### Response Management
-1. Make responses sound natural in spoken form

-2. Structure your conversation flow:
-   - Acknowledge what was asked
-   - Handle the request
-   - Confirm what was done
-   - Guide to next steps

-3. Keep conversations flowing naturally

 ### Testing
 1. Make sure each tool works on its own